moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 ## function signature AKA type signature AKA method signature

 Defines input and output of functions or methods.
 A signature can include:

-* parameters and their types.
+- parameters and their types.
-* a return value and type.
+- a return value and type.
-* exceptions that might be thrown or passed back
+- exceptions that might be thrown or passed back
-* information about the availability of the method in an object-oriented program (such as the keywords public, static, or prototype).
+- information about the availability of the method in an object-oriented program (such as the keywords public, static, or prototype).

 ## iteration(noun), iterate(verb), iterable(adjective)

 Iteration is the repetition of a process in order to generate a (possibly unbounded) sequence of outcomes.
 Each repetition of the process is a single iteration, and the outcome of each iteration is then the starting point of the next iteration.
 In computing, iteration is the technique marking out of a block of statements within a computer program for a defined number of repetitions.
 That block of statements is said to be iterated; a computer scientist might also refer to that block of statements as an "iteration".

 ## closure

 In programming languages, a closure, also lexical closure or function closure, is a technique for implementing lexically scoped name binding in a language with first-class functions.
 Operationally, a closure is a record storing a function together with an environment

 <!-- ???DM: can you have any simpler definition, this one seems hard to understand! -->

+## ASCII

+Abbreviated from American Standard Code for Information Interchange, is a character encoding standard for electronic communication.
+ASCII codes represent text in computers, telecommunications equipment, and other devices.

+## binary code

+In mathematics and in computing systems, a binary digit, or bit, is the smallest unit of data.
+Each bit has a single value of either 1 or 0, which means it can't take on any other value.
+Computers can represent numbers using binary code in the form of digital 1s and 0s inside the central processing unit (CPU) and RAM.

+## integer

+In computer science, an integer is a datum(`a piece of information`) of integral data type, a data type that represents some range of mathematical integers.
+Integral data types may be of different sizes and may or may not be allowed to contain negative values.
+Integers are commonly represented in a computer as a group of binary digits.

+## how is ASCII represented in binary?

+ASCII is an 8-bit code.
+That is, it uses eight bits to represent a letter or a punctuation mark.
+Eight bits are called a `byte`.
+A binary code with eight digits, such as 1101 10112, can be stored in one byte of computer memory.

+## how are integers represented in binary?

+Binary numbers are usually represented with just two digits — 0 and 1 — cor- responding to the off and on states of the internal hardware.
+It takes quite a few more digits to represent a number in binary than in decimal, but any number that can be expressed in one can be converted to the other.

+## byte

+In most computer systems, a byte is a unit of data that is eight binary digits long.
+A byte is the unit most computers use to represent a character such as a letter, number or typographic symbol.
+Each byte can hold a string of bits that need to be used in a larger unit for application purposes.

+## radix (aka base)

+Radix is the number of digits utilized in a positional number system before "rolling over" to the next digit's place.
+For example, in the base 10 number system, there is a total of 10 digits used (zero through nine), therefore, its radix is 10.